Introduction and Background info

 - Copy your kernel and the system map to /boot.

-- Run the new-kernel-pkg to build the list of module dependencies and staff like grub.conf
+- Run the new-kernel-pkg to build the list of module dependencies and stuff like grub.conf

 Upgrading the kernel